-The Miller Foundation seeks to support organizations or programs that partner with schools and school districts to provide arts education programs directly in the classroom on a regular and consistent basis.
+The Miller Foundation seeks to support organizations or programs that partner with schools and school districts to provide arts education programs on a regular and consistent basis.
 We are interested in the visual, performing (e.g., music, theater, dance), and literary arts.

 Cuts in funding, focus on STEM (science, technology, engineering, and mathematics) curricula, and the requirements of standardized testing have significantly reduced the arts in education.
 Parents, teachers, and administrators in affluent Long Beach neighborhoods have made up for this deficit through contributions, volunteering, and fundraising for special programming and facilities in their local schools as well as ensuring the availability of afterschool arts classes and enrichment.